PopovMP/request-service/README.md

 # Sends GET and POST requests with a sane callback

-**request-service** provides GET and POST request methods, logs errors, and calls a callback with Error, Data and StatusCode.
+**request-service** provides GET and POST request methods.
+It sends the request, logs errors, and calls a callback, when it is ready.

 Homepage: https://github.com/popovmp/request-service